-Evening: I floss, then brush again with homemade toothpaste or homemade tooth powder and a Bass Toothbrush.
+Evening: I use my Wellnesse peppermint silk floss, then brush again with homemade toothpaste or homemade tooth powder and a Bass Toothbrush.
 If I’m trying to whiten my teeth, I also brush with Activated Charcoal powder, which works wonders!

 Bedtime: I don’t eat after 7 pm and try to be in bed between 10-10:30 to allow maximum restorative sleep and optimal hormone production.
 I sleep on an earthing mat to help reduce inflammation and spray myself with magnesium spray before bed to improve sleep and make sure I’m getting enough of this important mineral.
 Have trouble sleeping?
 Check out these four helpful hacks for falling asleep.

 - Drink adequate water